ninabarzh/broomstick/content/posts/citrix.md

 The second flaw, [CVE-2025-5777](https://nvd.nist.gov/vuln/detail/CVE-2025-5777), became known as Citrix Bleed 2.0.
 It allowed the theft of “session tokens” — digital passes that prove you are already logged in and therefore do not need to provide your password again.
 These tokens are what keep you connected to your email or work portal without repeatedly authenticating.
 In the wrong hands, they work like cloned security badges: they bypass not only passwords, but also two-factor authentication systems designed to stop intruders.

+For those interested in understanding how vulnerabilities like these are identified, analysed, and prioritised, see [Zero-day threat modelling](https://broomstick.tymyrddin.dev/posts/zero-day-threat-modelling/).
+It offers a clear guide on how defenders assess unknown or newly discovered software flaws before patches are available.

 ### The attack unfolds

 * May 2025 – Security analysts noticed suspicious internet scanning of Citrix systems, later linked to a group with Russian state ties, dubbed [Laundry Bear](https://cybersecuritynews.com/dutch-intelligence-laundry-bear/).
 This was not a gang of opportunists; it was an outfit with a track record in espionage.